zhenqifu/TRASIM-driven-Multi-operator/README.md

 # TRASIM-driven-Multi-operator
-image retargeting quality assessment and its application of multi-operator
+image retargeting quality assessment and its application for multi-operator